-In a country where people vigorously debate the merits of keeping the penny around, it seems odd to pull up to a gas station and see a fraction of a cent included in the price.
+In a country where people can't buy anything for a penny anymore, it seems odd to pull up to a gas station and see a fraction of a cent included in the price.
 So what's the deal?

 The practice of tacking 9/10 of a cent on the end of a gas price goes back to when gas cost only pennies per gallon and was a tax imposed by state and federal governments.
 Gas stations added the fraction of a cent on the end of the price instead of rounding up the price.
 Back then, a full penny would have been a budget-buster for customers.
 The federal tax was implemented in 1932 as part of the Revenue Act of 1932 and was supposed to expire in 1934 — except it never did.

-Today, U.S. gas prices tend to fluctuate between two and three bucks a gallon.
-Consumers have tons of options for buying gas and innovative technology options to help them find the cheapest prices, via smartphone or built right into the car's infotainment system.
-Rounding up that fraction to a full extra penny would barely matter to most drivers.
+Consumers do have tons of options for buying gas, including innovative technology to help them find the cheapest prices, via smartphone or apps built right into the car's infotainment system.
+And we've been rounding up that fraction to a full extra penny so long, we barely even notice it.
 So why is it still there?

 Look at it this way.
 If you're shopping for other products, like groceries or clothes, you probably tend to disregard the cents after the dollar price.
-Even if the price ends in .99, most consumers mentally round down instead of up.
-The practice of ending prices with ".99" dates back to the 1860s, according to Gizmodo.
+Even if the price ends in .99, you likely mentally round down instead of up.

 So how much of a difference does that extra 9/10 of a cent make across the industry as a whole?
 Marketplace reports those extra penny fragments add up to half a billion dollars per year.